 If you still need wheels, consider buying a pre-owned vehicle.
 If it’s only two or three years old and hasn’t been involved in an accident, there’s probably nothing in the least wrong with it.
 Leasing is another option, and Carlease.com has got a great primer on the topic.
 Of course, if your car is already close to being paid off, why not wait for the title to come in the mail, then frame it and hang it on your wall?
 There’s no law that says you have to trade in your ride every four or five years.
 Consider driving it payment-free until you actually start having mechanical problems with it.

 Before we talk more about unsecured debts – essentially credit card bills – we need to acknowledge one thing that often gets lost in the noise: You can walk away from them at any time.
 It means declaring bankruptcy, which is fraught with a whole host of other issues related to your credit score, your ability to take on other debt in the future for any purpose, your self-esteem, and perhaps even your sense of honor.
 But sometimes you do what you have to do, and that’s why bankruptcy laws exist in the first place.

 Student loans, however, cannot be discharged by bankruptcy.
 Sallie Mae will find you, take you to court and garnish your wages, even if American Express and Mastercard walk away empty-handed.

-It’s important to pay those student loans down.
+It’s important to pay those student loans down as part of paying off debt before retirement.
 And that doesn’t mean just paying the interest.
-Make sure you’re on some version of the payment plan that includes principal.
-At that point, it becomes a judgment call how quickly you move on that.
+Make sure you’re on some version of the payment plan that includes the principal.
+At that point, it becomes a judgment call on how quickly you move on that.